top of page

 A warm welcome to Heart of Dinner's Handwritten Note Project!

-This year in 2024, our need has evolved.
+This year in 2024, our needs have evolved.
 We are now fully stocked on handwritten notes in all languages except Traditional Chinese and Thai.
 Your contribution of handwritten notes, especially in Traditional Chinese, would be immensely valuable.
 Scroll to the bottom of this page for sample phrases in Traditional Chinese and/or Thai that you are welcome to copy by hand.

 This thoughtful gesture is more than just words on paper, it's a bridge across generations, a symbol of respect and acknowledgment of their identity and heritage.
-Please follow the instructions below to abide by Heart of Dinner's guidelines to ensure that your efforts will bring joy to our beneficiaries.
+Please follow the instructions below to abide by Heart of Dinner's guidelines to ensure that your efforts will bring joy, warmth, and comfort to our beneficiaries.
 Thank you for your time and effort in making a meaningful difference in our communities!

 DOs: